Martins3/Martins3.github.io/hack/mips/vz.md

 - [ ] kvm_mips_emulate_load : called by vz.c, with kvm_trap_vz_handle_tlb_ld_miss, used for *MMIO*

 ## exception
-- [ ] what special attention does it need  ?

-- [ ] ebase reg ?
 - [ ] cpu_has_ebase_wg
-- [ ] gebase

 - [x] kvm_arch_vcpu_create :
-  - [ ] SMR 372: As the CPU fetches instructions from the exception entry point, it also flips on the exception state bit SR(EXL), which will make it insensitive to further interrupts and puts it in kernel-privilege mode.
+  - SMR 372: As the CPU fetches instructions from the exception entry point, it also flips on the exception state bit SR(EXL), which will make it insensitive to further interrupts and puts it in kernel-privilege mode.
 It will go to the general exception entry point, at 0x8000.0180.

 ## coproc